-His primary sphere of photographical work was reportage of various events, landscapes, genres and portraits which mostrly portrayed actors, authors, musicians, and other cultural personalities.
+His primary sphere of photographic work was reportage, landscapes, genres, and portraits mostly of actors, authors, musicians, and other cultural personalities.

-M. Lapiņš photo-portraits have the photographer's mark embossed on one of the lower corners, also showing the photo studio's address, although sometimes the person's name is also written on the photograph as well.
+Lapiņš' photo-portraits have his photographer's mark embossed on one of the lower corners, also showing the photo studio's address.
+The person's name is also occasionally written on the photograph.

 We have restored the photographs to the best of our ability.
 Look also for the pre-war picture we've included from one of our other albums, of the «Hotel Segewold», before the ruins of war.

 |||Estonia concluded its peace treaty with the Bolsheviks on February 2, 1920.
 Lithuania concluded its peace treaty with the Bolsheviks on July 12, 1920.|

 |||The Library of Congress web site indicates a slightly larger size (9 x 14 cm.) than our measurements.|

 |||Latvijas izpostitie apgabali, at the Library of Congress web site, retrieved August 4, 2011|